Student Housing Information

 First-year students are assigned housing based on the timely submission of housing profiles found on the Admissions Office website.
 Although it is often difficult to fulfill specific requests, every effort is made by the Office of Residence Life & Housing to do so.
 Students are typically notified of their placements by mid July.
 Students are generally housed for Language and Thinking and Citizen Science in their permanent room assignments.

 All first-year and sophomore students are required to live with at least one roommate.
-Some first-year students may be placed in triples.
+Some students may be placed in triples.
 Some triples are permanent and others are temporary.
 Students placed in temporary triples will be relocated to a double as soon as appropriate space becomes available, as determined by the Residence Life & Housing staff.
 The college will not remove furniture from triple rooms.

 Transfer Student Housing On-campus housing requests are granted when space permits and based on the timely submission of housing profiles.
 Notification of placement will occur as soon as housing becomes available.